-- 1. Historical relationships with outdoor environments - 2.
-Relationships with Australian environments since 1990
+- 1. Changing human relationships with outdoor environments - 2.
+Relationships with Australian environments in the past decade

-School-assessed Coursework for Unit 3 will contribute 25 per cent to the study score.
+School-assessed Coursework for Unit 3 will contribute 20 per cent to the study score.

 The level of achievement for Units 3 and 4 is also assessed by an end-of-year examination, which will contribute 50 per cent.